dorissuzukiesmerio/Self-sufficiency_Youth-Development-Strategy/README.md

 - Given measures of educational attainment, cognitive skills and training/schooling , this is a basic exploration and analysis for programmatic insights.

-- Here, you will find
+Here, you will find

 - EDA
 - graphs/plots

+Data and files with ending in pptx, jpeg, etc are not uploaded (see .gitignore)